MAKE YOUR FREE Tenancy Agreement

 What are the responsibilities of a commercial landlord and tenant?

 Commercial landlords and tenants have various obligations under a commercial lease, including having to pay rent and provide access to the property.
-However, most important are repair obligations.
+However, the most important are repair obligations.
 As a general rule:

 -